LCMS2 Unbounded ICC Profile Conversions

 However, for actual image editing (as opposed to merely displaying the image), the usefulness of "unbounded image editing" is very limited, as outlined below:

-Editing in unbounded RGB working spaces is not a good idea
+Editing in unbounded RGB working spaces: Handle with care!

-- Many image editing operations are chromaticity dependent, producing different results in different RGB working spaces (even if all the image colors are in gamut with respect to the bounded versions of both working spaces), in which case only the artist or photographer can decide which results are preferable.
+- On the other hand, many image editing operations, specifically operations based on multiplying or dividing by a color other than gray, are chromaticity dependent, producing different results in different RGB working spaces (even if all the image colors are in gamut with respect to the bounded versions of both working spaces).
+This means there is no such thing as a "one size fits all, universal color space".

 - Many image editing operations produce physically impossible and mathematically meaningless results if performed on colors that are outside the bounded RGB working space's color gamut.
 Such editing operations include Levels gamma slider adjustments and also any operation that makes use of multiplying and dividing by a non-neutral color.